okamigarden/kamidots/README.md

 ## 🔧 Manual Installation
 > [!CAUTION]
 > ⚠️ WARNING: Any personal modifications will be overwritten!
-Create aas backup.
+Create a backup!

 0. Install the Dependencies
 ```